 This meeting is an informal conversation to learn about the prospective member’s testimony of faith, baptism, life and interests.
 Additionally, this meeting is a chance for the prospective member to ask questions about the church and to talk with the church leader about how he/she can participate in ministry at Crosspoint.

 All new members covenant with the Body of Christ at Crosspoint by signing the membership covenant which describes what the expectations are for those who call Crosspoint their home church.
 A copy of that signed covenant is turned into the church office.

 Be introduced to the Congregation

-After completing the membership process above, the names of the prospective members will be placed in the Sunday program/Connection Link email for two weeks.
-During this period, current Crosspoint members will be encouraged to clear up any relational or other difficulties which could hinder the relationships and unity among the Crosspoint family.
+After completing the membership process above, the names of the prospective members will be included in the monthly email update that goes out to all members.
+That month, current Crosspoint members will be encouraged to clear up any relational or other difficulties which could hinder the relationships and unity among the Crosspoint family.
 This is done in the spirit of Matthew 18:15-17.
-At the end of the two week period those who remain as candidates will be welcomed into membership.
-The names of the new members will be introduced to the congregation during a Sunday service (via pictures on screen) so that the rest of the church family can get to know them.
+At the end of the month, those who remain as candidates will be welcomed into membership.
+The names of the new members will be introduced to the congregation during a Sunday service so that the rest of the church family can get to know them.

 Membership Covenant Renewal

 While the term of membership continues as long as the believer desires fellowship with Crosspoint, the membership covenant will be renewed at a service/gathering designed for that purpose (typically held in January).
 One definition of ‘renew’ is this…give fresh life or strength to.
-The purpose of this renewal is to give fresh life or strength to the call on Crosspoint members to ‘live 3D together: devoted to Jesus, dedicated to one another, and driven to reach people.’
+The purpose of this renewal is to give fresh life or strength to the call on Crosspoint members to bring glory to God by making disciples of Jesus who live 3D together.

 Membership and Baptism